Advances in 3D Neural Stylization: A Survey: 3D Neural Stylization

-Mesh texture represents the complex visual appearance with color and patterns, for which neural style transfer techniques (Section~\ref{sec:bg_2d_nst}) are well developed.
-By supervising texture transformation and synthesis via visual feature extractors or generative models, there appear some promising works for mesh texture stylization \cite{hollein2022stylemesh, lei2022tango, richardson2023texture, chen2023text2tex}.
+Mesh textures are essential for representing complex visual appearance with color and patterns, for which image- or text-guided neural style transfer are well developed (Sec.~\ref{sec:2d-image-guide}).
+Several methods have explored texture transformation and synthesis using visual features such as VGG features and diffusion priors \citep{hollein2022stylemesh, lei2022tango, richardson2023texture, cao2023texfusion, yang20233dstyle}.
+We categorize these methods based on their optimization and learning techniques and discuss them below.

-With an image in target artistic style, H{\"o}llein \etal \cite{hollein2022stylemesh} proposed a depth- and angle-aware texture optimization scheme for 3D reconstructed mesh, called \textit{StyleMesh}, which realizes plausible artistic pattern and stroke transfer on 3D semantic surfaces. \textit{StyleMesh} optimizes an explicit texture image by backpropagating gradients computed from 2D content and style losses for each view of the scene (Eq.\ref{eq:st_2d_nst_content_loss} and Eq.\ref{eq:st_2d_nst_gram_style_loss} of \cite{gatys2016image}).
-Different from prior works such as \cite{kato2018neural, mordvintsev2018differentiable} that used differentiable rendering to transfer image style to texture via direct multi-view mapping and optimization, \textit{StyleMesh} incorporates 3D-aware stylization by leveraging depth and surface normal information derived from the mesh.
-It largely mitigates artifacts such as view-dependent stretch and size artifacts that commonly arise from conventional 2D losses in 3D scenarios (see surface stretching example in Figure~\ref{fig:stylemesh_stretch_ex}). \textit{StyleMesh} realizes room-scale mesh artistic stylization with 3D awareness.
-However, it largely relies on posed images and ground-truth depths, and only stylizes reconstructed scenes.
+\textbf{Optimize via 2D Features.} With an artistic image reference, StyleMesh~\citep{hollein2022stylemesh} proposed a depth- and angle-aware texture optimization scheme for the 3D reconstructed indoor room.
+It optimizes an explicit texture image by backpropagating gradients computed from 2D content and style losses (Sec. \ref{sec:2d-image-guide}, \cite{gatys2016image}) between each view of the scene and the style reference image.
+This method leverages depth and normal information from the mesh, mitigating artifacts such as view-dependent stretch and size artifacts that commonly arise from conventional 2D losses in 3D scenarios, as shown in Fig.~\ref{fig:stylemesh_stretch_ex}.
+Nonetheless, {StyleMesh} largely relies on posed images under reconstructed scenes and ground-truth depths.

-Style descriptions with CLIP supervision enable optimizing mesh appearance colors such as \cite{michel2022text2mesh, ma2023x} (Section~\ref{sec:3d_style_geo_mesh}).
-Instead, \textit{TANGO} \cite{lei2022tango} tends to optimize material parameters by CLIP supervision.
-It trains MLPs given the point and its normal to generate SVBRDF parameters and normal offset, which enables photorealistic rendering and 3D appearance style transfer with material optimization.
-However, solely harnessing the power of CLIP for stylization may not achieve realistic results \cite{michel2022text2mesh, lei2022tango, ma2023x}.
-The increasing popular text-to-image diffusion models enable photorealistic and high-fidelity imagery synthesis, and recent works have started to explore diffusion for 3D element synthesis \cite{poole2022dreamfusion, wang2023score, wang2023prolificdreamer, lin2023magic3d, xu2023dream3d, chen2023fantasia3D, metzer2023latent} or stylization \cite{richardson2023texture, chen2023text2tex}.